Understanding your child's treatment

-EMDR is recognized as a safe and effective treatment by the World Health Organization, the American Psychological Association, and the Department of Veterans Affairs.
-When conducted by a trained therapist, it is considered safe for both children and adults.
-EMDR can be adapted for children as young as 2-3 years old and is effective across the lifespan.
-If you have concerns about whether EMDR is right for your situation, talk with your therapist — they can explain how the treatment is tailored to individual needs.
+EMDR is recognized as safe and effective by the World Health Organization, the American Psychological Association, and the Department of Veterans Affairs.
+When conducted by a trained therapist it is considered safe for both children and adults — and can be adapted for children as young as 2–3 years old.
+If you have concerns, talk with your therapist; they can explain how the treatment is tailored to your child.

 Understanding EMDR

 EMDR stands for Eye Movement Desensitization and Reprocessing.
-It's a therapy that helps the brain process traumatic memories so they no longer cause distress.
+It is a therapy that helps the brain process traumatic memories so they no longer feel as overwhelming.

-When something scary or overwhelming happens, our brains sometimes have trouble "filing away" that memory properly.
-It can feel like the memory is stuck, causing nightmares, anxiety, or strong reactions to reminders of what happened.
+When something scary or overwhelming happens, the brain sometimes has trouble "filing away" the memory properly.
+It can feel like the memory is stuck — causing nightmares, anxiety, or strong reactions to reminders of what happened.

-EMDR helps the brain unstick these memories and process them like normal memories — ones that we can remember without being overwhelmed by them.
+EMDR helps the brain unstick those memories and process them like normal memories — ones we can remember without being overwhelmed by them.

 EMDR isn't rushed.
 Before any memory work begins, the therapist will: